noamkanonich/Currency-Converter/README.md

 # Description
 A Currency Converter app that built using React.js <br />
-live exchange rates was provided by Exchange Rates API
+Live exchange rates was provided by Exchange Rates API

 # Highlights
 * Built with modern technologies